Group of dogs needing adoption

 Adopt Rather Than Buy a Puppy

-This is where you can step in and help a dog in dire need.
+And, This is where you can help a dog in dire need.
 Instead of buying a puppy from a breeder, consider adopting a dog who has been rescued.
 There are many breeds of dogs available from reputable organizations, and you can most likely find the type of dog which will fit best with your lifestyle.

 Many of these dogs have never been allowed to play or walk on the grass.
 Some have never heard kind words or felt an affectionate pat on the head.
 But when given the chance to be part of a family, rescued dogs can thrive and grow into happy, healthy, furry members of your family.
 Dogs who have been given a second chance in life often become some of the most loyal and grateful dogs you will ever experience.